Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: Background

 \subsection{Shard-based Overlap and Interference}

-With wide-spread deployment of distributed ML, effectively hiding resultant communication amongst GPUs in the shadow of computation gets increasingly important.
-This is straightforward in presence of independent computation, such as in FSDP, wherein all-gather of weights for next layer can be done in shadow of computation previous layer.
-However, for other forms of communication highlighted in Figure~\ref{fig:bkg_ml_llsm}, this is challenging.
-As an example, Figure~\ref{fig:bkg_shard_overlap_interference}(a) depicts the start state for tensor-sequence parallel scenarios across four GPUs -- each holds a row-sliced input shard (I) and column-sliced weight shard (W).
-In baseline execution (depicted in Figure~\ref{fig:bkg_shard_overlap_interference}(b)), as the computation (matrix-matrix multiplication, referred to as GEMM henceforth) requires all input shards to interact with weight shard at each GPU, an all-gather communication collective is invoked to collect all input shards at each GPU first and then the GEMM GPU kernel is invoked.
-As we discuss in Section~\ref{sec:eval_shard_limitations}, this can leave as high as 1.7$\times$ ideal performance on the table at an operator-level.
+With wide-spread deployment of distributed ML, effectively hiding resultant inter-GPU communication in the shadow of computation gets increasingly important.
+This is straightforward in presence of independent computation, such as in FSDP, wherein all-gather of weights for next layer can be done in shadow of computation of the previous layer.
+However, for other forms of parallelization highlighted in Figure~\ref{fig:bkg_ml_llsm}, this is challenging.
+As an example, Figure~\ref{fig:bkg_shard_overlap_interference}(a) depicts the start state for tensor-sequence parallel scenarios across four GPUs where each holds a row-sliced input shard (I) and column-sliced weight shard (W).
+In baseline execution (Figure~\ref{fig:bkg_shard_overlap_interference}b), the computation—a matrix-matrix multiplication (GEMM)—requires every input shard to interact with the weight shard on each GPU.
+Consequently, an All-Gather collective must first synchronize all input shards across the GPUs before the GEMM kernel is invoked.
+Section~\ref{sec:eval_shard_limitations} shows that this serialized execution can leave up to 1.7$\times$ of the ideal operator-level performance unrealized.

-To overcome this, prior works~\cite{pyatp, cutlassDist}, harness the fact that model's inputs/states are already sharded and this can allow compute-communication overlap as depicted in Figure~\ref{fig:bkg_shard_overlap_interference}(c).
-Instead of gathering all input shards first, one shard at a time is sent in a peer-to-peer fashion amongst a pair of GPUs while overlapping the computation of shard received in previous step, thus attaining compute-communication overlap.
+To overcome this, prior works~\cite{pyatp, cutlassDist} harness the fact that model's inputs/states are already sharded allowing compute-communication overlap as depicted in Figure~\ref{fig:bkg_shard_overlap_interference}(c).
+Instead of gathering all input shards upfront, shards are sent peer-to-peer between GPU pairs one at a time, while overlapping computation on the previously received shard, thereby attaining compute-communication overlap.